DataDog/documentation/content/en/security/application_security/enabling/_index.md

 - Enable your application to [detect and protect against threats][1] targeting your production systems.
 - [Manage risks][2] in your code and its open source dependencies using the Datadog library for your application language.
-- Detect vulnerabilities and threats for apps hosted on a server, Docker, Kubernetes, Amazon ECS, and (for supported languages) AWS Fargate.
+- Detect vulnerabilities and threats for apps hosted on a server, Docker, Kubernetes, Amazon ECS, or (for supported languages) AWS Fargate.

 {{% appsec-getstarted %}}